Mintbase/Grants-Program/maintenance/Substratesnap_Maintenance.md

-Approximately 2 years ago, Node Factory (recently acquired by ChainSafe) submitted a grant proposal for the maintenance of the SubstrateSnap (formerly Mintbase-Metamask Snap).
+Approximately 2 years ago, Node Factory (recently acquired by ChainSafe) submitted a grant proposal for the maintenance of the MintbaseSnap (formerly Mintbase-Metamask Snap).
 As the market was not quite ready for Snaps at the time, it was decided that Snaps would be put on hold until further notice.

 https://github.com/w3f/General-Grants-Program/pull/244